xs2wasif/chicago_food_inspection_problem-/README.md

 2. Operation Research (Production line problem) for resource optimization

 I also thought to handle the problem using Dynamic programming (Knapsack) problem if we want to make all available inspectors profitable however the design of the problem only support greedy approches.
 We can use this appraoch if certain const or distances are included in the problem statement.

+Looking forward to present demo on the working.

+Adios.!